What is Nesina?

 Before taking this medicine

-Do not use Nesina if you are allergic to alogliptin, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Nesina if you are allergic to alogliptin, or if you have diabetic ketoacidosis (call your doctor for treatment).

-To make sure Nesina is safe for you, tell your doctor if you have:
+To make sure Nesina is safe for you, tell your doctor if you have ever had:

 kidney disease (or if you are on dialysis);